Tomi Davies: Business angel investing

-African Business Angel Network is a consortium of independent African angel investing networks including Lagos Angel Network, Cameroon Angel Network, Cairo Angels, Ghana Angel Network, Venture Capital for Africa, Silicon Cape, Middle-East Business Angels Network and the European Business Angel Network.

-Davies through his role as African Business Angel Network president now travels to several countries to support the development of early-stage investment networks and help educate local investors.

 TechnoVision

-After helping found the company in 1999, in 2009, Davies became the chief executive officer of TechnoVision, a technology advisory and solutions company which provides these services to private and public-sector clients through its offices in London and Lagos.
+After helping found the company in 1999, in 2009, Davies became the chief executive officer of TechnoVision.
 From 2010 to 2012 he joined the team that revived Mobitel as its chief operating officer.
-After this, Davies returned to TechnoVision as Collaborator in Chief to set up the technology business accelerator services arm of the business.

 SupaStrikas

 Davies owns Strika Entertainment Nigeria, which is the publisher of SupaStrikas in Nigeria and Ghana.
 SupaStrikas comics is a fantasy football league comic and Africa's highest-circulation publication, with over one million copies circulated monthly to South Africa, Nigeria, Kenya, Uganda, Namibia and Botswana.

-Sproxil

-In 2009, after investing in and helping develop the company's business model, Davies was appointed as director for Sproxil Nigeria.
-He acted as the first managing director for the company in Nigeria from 2012 to 2014 and left the board after over seven years but remains a shareholder.

 SlimTrader

 Davies served as an advisor at SlimTrader.

 GreenTec Capital Partners

 In 2020, Davies was appointed as the chief investment officer at GreenTec Capital Partners.
-His role is geared towards increasing investments in African startups.

 Philanthropy

 Davies co-founded Laptop 4 Learning, an initiative created to provide access screen-based technology to underprivileged primary school children and their teachers.
-Working closely with the State and Local Governments, school administrators, parents and local community leaders in Nigeria.

 Recognition

 Davies was named the Icon of Hope at the Comic Panel Hero Award 2014.
 Davies was also given a Distinguished SME Partner Award by Fidelity Bank Nigeria In 2011, he was named Information Technology Champion by the Institute of Software Practitioners of Nigeria (ISPON) and recognized as top 100 Bame leaders influencing the tech sector.

 In 2020 tagged him "Africa's top Angel" in an article that describes Davies angel investment journey from the first company he backed in 2001, his first exit and a decade later being recognized as an architect of early-stage investing across Africa and President of The African Business Angel Network in 2015.

 In January 2022 Davies was named by New African Magazine as one of the "100 Most Influential Africans of 2021" for his work nurturing early stage networks.